-Feasible, higher cost locations that are traditionally left behind will be bundled with more desirable eligible locations within overall SPAs.
-The use of standardized SPAs also will allow ConnectLA to make fair comparisons between different proposals that partially overlap; to foster competition between prospective subgrantees and therefore more reliably only award BEAD funds at the level required by a reasonable business case; and to still provide significant flexibility that will enable a wide range of providers, both small and large, to participate in the process, rather than using areas that favor only one specific entity or general type of provider.
+Instead, every eligible location in Louisiana will be included in an SPA.
+To the extent feasible, higher cost locations that are traditionally left behind will be included with more desirable eligible locations within overall SPAs.
+The use of standardized SPAs also will allow ConnectLA to make fair comparisons between different proposals that partially overlap; to foster competition between prospective subgrantees and therefore more reliably only award BEAD funds at the level required by an efficient business case; and to still provide significant flexibility that will enable a wide range of providers, both small and large, to participate in the process, rather than using areas that favor only one specific entity or general type of provider.

 To begin GUMBO 2.0, ConnectLA will release pre-qualification requirements to interested prospective subgrantees as well as the initial proposed list of SPAs.
-This information will be provided via the ConnectLA public website, with additional outreach via email or other forms of direct communication to both providers and other local stakeholders known to ConnectLA via past efforts including the GUMBO 1.0 process as well as BEAD Five-Year Action Plan local engagement efforts.
-ConnectLA will seek public comment for 30 days on the proposed SPA list.
-After reviewing those comments, ConnectLA will release the final list of SPAs that will be used for GUMBO 2.0, with a target of doing so no later than 30 days after the end of the comment period, with notice provided using the same approach.

-At the time of this final release, the description of each SPA will also include a reference amount of BEAD funding for that SPA in Round 1 of the GUMBO 2.0 process.
-These reference funding levels will be assigned using the per-location funding need values made available to Louisiana by NTIA; specifically, the state will use the sum of the per-location "Greenfield FTTH NPV" values for eligible BSLs within an SPA as a default reference funding level and then will make certain adjustments if needed to ensure that as many SPAs as possible receive initial interest.
-Section 2.4.6 below provides additional information regarding SPA definition and reference funding level determination.
+ConnectLA will seek public comment on the proposed SPA list.
+After reviewing those comments, ConnectLA will release the final list of SPAs that will be used for GUMBO 2.0.
+At the time of this final release, the description of each SPA will also include a maximum amount of BEAD funding that ConnectLA will make available for that SPA in Round 1 of the GUMBO 2.0 process.
+Section 2.4.6 below provides additional information regarding SPA definition and funding level availability.